 What is a strategy?

-It’s much better to know what you’re doing before you start something, rather than making decisions during the process or journey.
-With social media, it’s equally important not to use it haphazardly or without any direction.
+A strategy is knowing what you’re doing before you start something, rather than making decisions during the process or journey.
 Knowing where you want to go means you can avoid ending up somewhere unexpected or unpleasant.

 Setting your objectives and metrics